threefoldfoundation/info_sdk/src/develop/code/web/code_web.md

 ### Overview

-The aim is to delegate your domain to the gateway, access your running web applications using custom domains, subdomains of your delegated domain or any managed domains where we need to follow a few steps:
+The aim is to delegate your domain to the gateway, Accessing your running web applications using custom domains, subdomains of your delegated domain, or any managed domains.
+For this we need to do the following few steps:

-- choose a gateway
+- Choose a gateway.
-- delegate your domain to that gateway.
+- Delegate your domain to that gateway.
-- create subdomains using that domain.
+- Create subdomains using that domain.
-- create a tcp reverse proxy on the gateway.
+- Create a tcp reverse proxy on the gateway.
-- use `trc` Flist to expose your running containers.
+- Use `trc` Flist to expose your running containers.
+- Examples:
-- managed domain example
+  - Managed domain example.
-- custom domain example
+  - Custom domain example.

-Also show how to use the gateway4to6 workloads for users with IPv4 only networks to get IPv6 connectivity through the gateway
+Also show how to use the gateway4to6 workloads for users with IPv4 only networks to get IPv6 connectivity through the gateway.

 #### What is solution expose?